cfarkas/Genotype-variants/README.md

 At this step, users needs to execute the genotype_variants.R script (on windows or Mac OSX)

-Script Outline
+#Script Outline

 Inputted variants are binned every 10 million base pairs according to its chromosomal coordinates (mm10 build: https://www.ncbi.nlm.nih.gov/assembly/GCF_000001635.26) and ordered in a contingency table.
 After this, frequency distribution of variants is tested by applying the Cochran-Armitage test for trend distribution, available in the DescTools package in R. (https://cran.r-project.org/web/packages/DescTools/index.html).
 The program will generate a genome-wide plot of variants per genotype based on the ggplot2 R package (https://cran.r-project.org/web/packages/ggplot2/index.html) and a summary of chromosomes containing KO/KI-ligated variants, based on the frequency distribution of wild-type and KO/KI genotypes.

-R Dependences
+#R Dependences

-The following R/Bioconductor packages are required for the script usage (see https://www.bioconductor.org/)
+The following R/Bioconductor packages are required for the script usage (see https://www.bioconductor.org/ for installation)

-dplyr_0.7.4
+dplyr >=0.7.4
-gridExtra_2.3
+gridExtra >=2.3
-reshape2_1.4.2
+reshape2 >=1.4.2
-ggplot2_2.2.1
+ggplot2 >=2.2.1
-DescTools_0.99.23
+DescTools >=0.99.23

 Usage
 1) Place genotype_variants.R and the VCF files (wild-type and KO/KI outputs after the galaxy pipeline) in the same folder